axelk2014/axelk2014.github.io/_posts/2017-05-31-the-weather.md

 For each chart below:
 - Each animation shows the forecasted day range (thin coloured line counting down from 6 day forecast to 5 day forecast, etc.. until 1 day forecast.
 - Long dashed line in blue showing the date of the maximum temperature range (actual)
-- short dashed line (coloured by day) showing the date of the maximum temperature range (forecast)
+- Short dashed line (coloured by day) showing the date of the maximum temperature range (forecast)

 | City | Link         | Dimensions |
 |:-------------|:------------------|:------|